marekboodt/Security-Scanning-Repo/README.md

 - **IaC (Infrastructure as Code Security):**
   Scans your Terraform infrastructure-as-code files for misconfigurations and security risks.
   Supported tool: `checkov`

-- **DAST (Dynamic Application Security Testing):**
-  Scans your running application from the outside, simulating attacks to find vulnerabilities—no access to source code needed.
-  Supported tool: `OWASP ZAP` *(work in progress)*

 ---